 Whether through initiating or participating, we've all been involved in a referral sales strategy.
 Groupon credits you $10 when you refer a friend.
 Dropbox expands your storage space.
 But for Sebastian Fung, referring Sidekick was an opportunity to win $10,000.

 We launched the "Sidekick challenge" at Dreamforce, an opportunity for anyone in sales to win $10K.
 The key to winning?
-Refer the most new users to Sidekick (formerly known as Sidekick), a free Chrome extension that allows you to see who is opening and clicking your emails.
+Refer the most new users to HubSpot Sales (formerly known as Sidekick), a free Chrome extension that allows you to see who is opening and clicking your emails.